Top SEO Trends To Look Out For In 2021

-With plenty of new content rolled out on the web every day, it is important for Google to show the searchers something which is truly valuable for them.
+With plenty of new content rolled out on the web every day, it is important for Google to show the searchers something that is truly valuable to them.
 And that is why it uses EAT as a metric to gauge the quality of the content.
-With EAT (short for Expertise, Authority and Trust), websites that try to just spin the content without adding much value of their own struggle a lot.
+With EAT (short for Expertise, Authority, and Trust), websites that try to just spin the content without adding much value to their own struggle a lot.

-There are different ways you can incorporate EAT in your content like getting certified professionals in your niche to write for you, gather lots of backlinks, having positive organic reviews and so on.
+There are different ways you can incorporate EEAT in your content, like getting certified professionals in your niche to write for you, gathering lots of backlinks, having positive organic reviews, and so on.
 If you’re interested in knowing more about it, check out our blog here.

-Something that goes along with EAT is semantics SEO and we think that’ll be a big part too in terms of influencing which content will show up more in the SERPs.
-Contrary to what used to happen a few years ago when all the focus was to hammer down primary keywords every few sentences in a content, Google now rewards websites that have a natural content flow with lots of secondary keywords to provide better context to the reader.
+Something that goes along with EAT is semantics SEO, and we think that’ll be a big part, too, in terms of influencing which content will show up more in the SERPs.
+Contrary to what used to happen a few years ago when all the focus was to hammer down primary keywords every few sentences in content, Google now rewards websites that have a natural content flow with lots of secondary keywords to provide better context to the reader.

-The mechanics to optimize for voice search remains primarily the same as optimizing for standard queries.
+The mechanics of optimizing for voice search remain primarily the same as optimizing for standard queries.
 The only difference is voice search queries are more conversational in nature.
-So when you type in “weather today” on Google, for voice search you might say “What’s the weather forecast for today”.
+So when you type in “weather today” on Google for voice search, you might say, “What’s the weather forecast for today?”.

-And semantic SEO will also play a big part in voice searches simply because having related keywords in your content will help Google to understand the context better and hence show results accordingly.
+Semantic SEO will also play a big part in voice searches simply because having related keywords in your content will help Google understand the context better and, hence, show results accordingly.

 The importance of local SEO has got a further boost due to the pandemic.
 As people hunker down, the demand for online shopping has shot up drastically.
-Businesses which had optimized for local SEO have seen great results.
+Businesses that have optimized for local SEO have seen great results.
 This shows that search engines are and will continue to be used to find localized products and services.
 And this trend will continue to grow.

-The final factor which you need to definitely focus more on in 2021 is video content.
+The final factor that you need to definitely focus more on in 2021 is video content.
 Everybody loves a good video.
-It’s more engaging, fun to watch and relatable.
+It’s more engaging, fun to watch, and relatable.
 That’s why we feel the websites that will repurpose their existing content and have a solid video content strategy will have a better shot at a higher ranking.
-The best part is, videos help you to gather authority for you.
+The best part is that videos help gather lots of authority, too.